ShaunFerris/Coding-Note-Taking/JavaScript - Higher Order Array Functions and Functions as First Class Objects.md

 The console would display the value `{ John: 34, Amy: 20, camperCat: 10 }`.

 ### The every  method
-This is the equivalent of the `all` method for lists in python.
+This is the equivalent of the `all` function for lists in python.
+Note though that any and all in python are functions that accept a list or generator whereas some and every in JS are methods from the list prototype that accept callbacks.

 The `every` method works with arrays to check if _every_ element passes a particular test.
 It returns a Boolean value - `true` if all values meet the criteria, `false` if not.